MarcoMencucci/autonomous_agent_pjwk/README.md

 * **State:** Each state is a tuple `(x, y, theta_idx)`.
 * **Transitions:** The `step(state, action)` function calculates the next state by applying the robot's kinematics.
 Continuous movements are discretized ("snapped") to the nearest grid cell.
 * **Collisions:** The `is_collision(state)` function uses `Shapely` to create a rotated polygon representing the robot's exact footprint and checks for intersection with obstacles or exiting map boundaries.
+* **Evaluation Mode (Continuous):** Movements use floating-point precision.
+The robot moves in continuous space, simulating real-world physics where grid snapping does not exist.

 ### 2. Planning with Value Iteration (`src/planning.py`)
-The `ValueIterationPlanner` solves the navigation problem by calculating the Value Function $V(s)$ for each state.
+The `ValueIterationPlanner` solves the navigation problem by discretely calculating the Value Function $V(s)$ for each state.
 * **Pre-computation:** For efficiency, a boolean `collision_map` is pre-computed for all 720,000 possible states, drastically speeding up training.
 * **Bellman Equation:** The algorithm iterates through all states applying the update:
     $$V_{k+1}(s) = \max_a [ R(s,a,s') + \gamma V_k(s') ]$$